Debra Katz: Vanessa C. Tyson

-After a five-month long investigation, the New York Attorney General Letitia James released a report finding that Governor Cuomo engaged in sexual harassment against at least 11 women in his circle, including Ms. Bennett, and retaliated against those who came forward.
-One week after the results of the investigation were released, Governor Cuomo announced his resignation.

 Michelle Manning Barish

 Katz represents Michelle Manning Barish, who accused former New York Attorney General Eric Schneiderman of physical and emotional abuse while they were engaged in a romantic relationship.

 Ms. Barish came forward in an article by The New Yorker, in which she described Schniederman's pattern of committing physical abuse with a sexual partner, including choking and slapping, as well as engaging in threats and emotional abuse.
 Soon after the article was published, Schneiderman resigned from his position as Attorney General of New York.
 He later admitted to abusing Ms. Barish and lost his license to practice law for a year.

 Notable cases

 Feminist Majority Foundation v.
 University of Mary Washington

 Debra Katz, Carolyn Wheeler and Joseph Abboud represented members of a student feminist group at the University of Mary Washington who were subjected to online harassment and threats.
 In December 2018, the 4th Circuit Court of Appeals ruled that university officials had an obligation to proactively protect the students against online sexual harassment, and that such action would not infringe any student's free speech rights.
 This ruling represents the first time that students have a constitutional right to a school environment free from student-on-student sexual harassment.